ray-project/ray/doc/source/serve/deployment.rst

     :start-after: __doc_create_deploy_begin__
     :end-before: __doc_create_deploy_end__

-What serve does when we run this code is store the model as a Ray Actor and route traffic to it as the endpoint is queried, in this case, over HTTP.
+What serve does when we run this code is store the model as a Ray actor and route traffic to it as the endpoint is queried, in this case over HTTP.

 Let's now query our endpoint to see the result.